k-sink/ESA/README.md

 ## Overview

-This repository contains the R code and Matlab code used to preprocess hydroclimatic time series, apply temporal filtering, compute the **Evaporation State Angle (ESA)**, and generate the analyses and figures presented in the associated manuscript.
+This repository contains the R code used to preprocess hydroclimatic time series, apply temporal filtering, compute the **Evaporation State Angle (ESA)**, and generate the analyses and figures presented in the associated manuscript.
+Matlab code (to be added) was also used to develop and perform the same analyses, providing consistency between two programming languages.

 **ESA** represents hydroclimatic state in a two-dimensional energy-water space defined by: